 When I first met Akiko she said she had not touched a drop of alcohol for over three months.
 She had decided to quit on her own.
 However, although she wasn’t drinking, her craving for alcohol was still very strong.
 She said it was strongest when she was eating good food and when she was under stress.
 Several factors currently contribute to her feelings of stress but the most important ones are her dissatisfaction with her job and her uncertainty about her feelings for her fiancé and their future together.

 I called Akiko two weeks after she underwent the tapping therapy in Dr. Ruden’s office.
 She told me that though she had initially been hesitant about doing it because she didn’t think it would work, she was very surprised that it actually HAD worked for about a week afterwards.
 The evening after she saw him, she went to an engagement and had absolutely no urge to drink However, after the first week, the craving seemed to return and was especially strong when she was watching the World Series with her friends as they sat around the television set drinking beer.
-She chose to ignore the craving for liquor and decided to smoke grass instead.
+She chose to ignore the craving for liquor and decided to smoke grass instead with new vape pens.
 She now smokes whenever she gets the urge to drink.
 Akiko also admits to having an eating disorder in the past and a craving for chocolates.

 It would be tempting to reduce all Akiko’s problems to a “dysfunctional” family life and serious “issues” about the kind of parenting (or lack thereof) that she received as a child.
 But Akiko is very insistent that her mother did a tremendous job as a parent and served as a real role model of a modern business woman who went against the conventions of her traditional culture in order to follow her own aspirations.
 It had been HER decision to leave her husband when she felt the marriage was not working and she had put everything she had into giving the girls as normal and comfortable a life as she could afford-expensive educations, vacations, material possessions and so on.